-Pricing provided by a prefab unit contractor ranges from \$135,000-\$160,000 for a two unit ADA accessible gender neutral structure, delivered and installed.
-A larger prefab structure, with two family units and two stalls in the women's side and one stall and one urinal in the men's side can range between \$315,000-\$355,000, delivered and installed.
+Pricing provided by a prefab unit contractor ranges from \$135,000-\$160,000 in 2019 dollars for a two unit ADA accessible gender neutral structure, delivered and installed.
+A larger prefab structure, with two family units and two stalls in the women's side and one stall and one urinal in the men's side can range between \$315,000-\$355,000 in 2019 dollars, delivered and installed.
 Other configurations and other vendors fall within this range or may exceed it, dependent on size, finishes desired and any special features required.